denkovarik/Bulk-Protein-Modeling/README.md

 * PySimpleGUI
 * xlrd

+### Download and Install MODELLER
+This software relies on the MODELLER software to model the proteins.
+You can download the software [here](https://salilab.org/modeller/download_installation.html), although you will need a license for it.

+### Download and Install PyMOL
+After you have successfully modeled a protein, you will need to download software to view it.
+I suggest install [PyMol](https://pymol.org/2/) or [Discovery Studio Visualizer](https://discover.3ds.com/discovery-studio-visualizer-download) for Windows.
+Discovery Studio Visualizer is free to download.
+For PyMOL, you can download and use the trial version of the software for free (although its functionality is limited).

 ### Install Git on Windows
 The first thing you need to do is to make sure that Git is installed on your device.
 This will allow you to clone and download this repository on your device.
 If necessary, the tutorial [Install Git](https://github.com/git-guides/install-git) will walk you through how to do this.